A time warp corrects for the optical aberration of the lenses used in a virtual reality headset.

-Stereoscopic eye views are rendered to textures, which are then warped onto the display to correct for the distortion caused by the wide angle lenses in the headset.
+To create a true sense of presence in a virtual reality experience, a so-called "time warp" may be used.
+It also transforms stereoscopic images based on the latest head tracking information to significantly reduce the motion-to-photon delay.
+Stereoscopic eye views are rendered to textures.
+These textures are then warped onto the display to correct for the distortion caused by wide angle lenses in the headset.

-The time warp is taken a step farther by making it an “interpolated time warp.”
+The time warp is taken a step farther by making it an "interpolated time warp."
 Because the video is scanned out at a rate of about 120 scan lines a millisecond, scan lines farther to the right have a greater latency than lines to the left.
-On a sluggish LCD this doesn’t really matter, but on a crisp switching OLED, users may feel like the world is subtly stretching or shearing when they turn quickly.
+On a sluggish LCD this doesn't really matter, but on a crisp switching OLED it makes it feel like the world is subtly stretching or shearing when you turn quickly.
 This is corrected by predicting the head attitude at the beginning of each eye, a prediction of < 8 milliseconds, and the end of each eye, < 16 milliseconds.
 These predictions are used to calculate time warp transformations, and the warp is interpolated between these two values for each scan line drawn.

-If the time warp runs asynchronous to the stereoscopic rendering, then it may also be used to increase the perceived frame rate and to smooth out inconsistent frame rates.
+If the time warp runs asynchronously to the stereoscopic rendering, then the time warp can also be used to increase the perceived frame rate and to smooth out inconsistent frame rates.
 By default, the time warp currently runs asynchronously for both native and Unity applications.